Margaret McCartney: Career

 McCartney is a general practitioner based in Glasgow, Scotland, contracted to NHS Greater Glasgow and Clyde.
 McCartney started popular science writing after reading a misleading newspaper article claiming health benefits associated with CT scanning.

 From 2013 to 2018, McCartney wrote regular columns for the British Medical Journal (BMJ), through which she debunked medical claims that were not rooted in evidence.

 McCartney is a regular contributor to the BBC Radio 4 programme Inside Health and has contributed to other science-related programming.
 McCartney uses her time on air to share evidence about topics related to public health, for example the lack of evidence surrounding the sugary drink tax or recommendation to drink eight glasses a day of water.
-She has written and hosted her own radio shows, including Farewell Doctor Finlay and Tell Me Where It Hurts, which looked at historical and contemporary GP practise in the National Health Service.
+She has written and hosted her own radio shows, including Farewell Doctor Finlay and Tell Me Where It Hurts, which looked at historical and contemporary GP practice in the National Health Service.

 Alongside her writing and broadcasting, McCartney has campaigned for doctors to be required to provide conflict of interest statements to their patients.
 At the time, access to this type of information was becoming increasingly important – the commercialisation of healthcare was resulting in confusing guidelines that did not protect patients.
 "Conflict of Interest" could include disclosing whether they are a paid consultant for or have been trained by a drug company when prescribing drugs.
 She argued that as doctors have to disclose this information to their employers each year, the General Medical Council should be able provide this detail to members of the public.
 Her proposal was backed by Ben Goldacre, Trish Groves and Iain Chalmers.
 As part of this campaign, McCartney and colleagues set up the website whopaysthisdoctor.org, which collected and shared details on the commercial interests of physicians.

 McCartney established the Royal College of General Practitioners working group on overdiagnosis, which she defined as "the application of diagnoses and treatments for patients that are of little or no value".
 As part of her campaigning work, she led calls for general practitioners and pharmacists to not recommend or prescribe homeopathic medicine or products.
 This was approved by the Royal College of General Practitioners in 2015, who made a statement outlining their commitment to evidence-based medicine.